kbaseattic/design_docs/data/Identifying_production_data_types.md

     * ExperimentalUnit
     * HasExperimentalUnit
     * ExperimentMeta
+9. Method Name - get_expression_samples_data_by_strain_ids
+  * Description - Gets the same thing as get_expression_samples_data but gets them by strain ids, has an outer map of strain ids to the map of corresponding samples.
+This was designed to work with the Gavin's strain tables.
+Which has been since scrapped.
+  * Inputs - List of StrainIds and Sample Type (Controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics)
+  * Outputs - mapping of strain_ids and their corresponding samples data
+  * Data hit : CS tables: (SAME AS get_expression_samples_data)
+10. Method Name - get_expression_sample_ids_by_strain_ids
+  * Description - Given a list of strain ids it returns a list of samples associated with them.
+This was designed to work with the Gavin's strain tables.
+Which has been since scrapped.
+  * Inputs - List of StrainIds and Sample Type (Controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics)
+  * Outputs - List of SampleIds
+  * Data hit : CS tables:
+    * Sample
+    * StrainWithSample
+    * Strain
+11. Method Name - get_expression_samples_data_by_genome_ids
+  * Description - Gets the same thing as get_expression_samples_data but gets them by genome ids, has an outer map of genome ids to the map of strain_ids, to the corresponding samples.
+  * Inputs - List of GenomeIds and Sample Type (Controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics)
+  * Outputs - map of genome ids to the map of strain_ids, to the corresponding samples.
+  * Data hit : CS tables: (SAME AS get_expression_samples_data)
+12. Method Name - get_expression_sample_ids_by_genome_ids
+  * Description - Given a list of genome ids it returns a list of samples associated with them.
+  * Inputs - List of GenomeIds and Sample Type (Controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics)
+  * Outputs - List of SampleIds
+  * Data hit : CS tables:
+    * Sample
+    * StrainWithSample
+    * Strain
+    * GenomeParentOf
+    * Genome

 I envision the following new methods being done and operating on the workspace objects: